-The extended family planning program covers the following services:
+The family planning waiver program covers the following services:

-For additional information on Family Planning Waiver services, please contact your Medicaid Field Office.
+For additional information, please contact your Medicaid Field Office.

-The Agency for Health Care Administration (Agency) is seeking to extend federal waiver authority to continue providing Medicaid eligibility to the Family Planning Waiver (FPW) population.
-For more information, please visit the request for extenion web page.
+The Agency for Health Care Administration is seeking to extend federal waiver authority to continue providing Medicaid eligibility to the family planning waiver population.
+For more information, please visit the waiver extension web page.
 We encourage you to visit the web page frequently for updated information.